-The value of this review is reflected by the fact that more than 75% of sentinel events reported to The Joint Commission are self-reported by the hospitals that experienced the events.
+The value of this review is reflected by the fact that a vast majority of sentinel events reported to The Joint Commission are self-reported by the organizations that experienced the events.
 Alternatively, The Joint Commission may become aware of a sentinel event by some other means such as communication from a patient, a family member, an employee of the hospital, a surveyor, or through the media.

 Self-reporting a sentinel event is not required and there is no difference in the expected response, time frames, or review procedures whether the hospital voluntarily reports the event or The Joint Commission becomes aware of the event by some other means.
-If a hospital wishes to report to The Joint Commission an occurrence of a sentinel event, the hospital will be asked to complete a form accessible through its Joint Commission ConnectTM extranet site.
+If a hospital wishes to report to The Joint Commission an occurrence of a sentinel event or clarify whether an event meets the sentinel event definition, the hospital will be asked to complete a form accessible through its Joint Commission Connect® extranet site.
 From this site, place the cursor over "Continuous Compliance Tools."
-A dropdown list will appear.
+A drop-down list will appear.
 From this list, select "Self Report Sentinel Event."

-If The Joint Commission becomes aware of a sentinel event that was not reported by the hospital to The Joint Commission, the hospital's CEO or designee is contacted, and a preliminary assessment of the sentinel event is made.
+If The Joint Commission becomes aware of a sentinel event that was not reported by the hospital to The Joint Commission, the hospital's CEO (or designee) is contacted, and a preliminary assessment of the sentinel event is made.
 An event that occurred more than one year before the date The Joint Commission became aware of the event will not, in most cases, be reviewed under the Sentinel Event Policy.
 In such a case, a written response will be requested from the hospital, including a summary of the processes that were designed to prevent similar occurrences.